MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

 # Tutorial: Create, update, and read Dataverse information on pages

-The ability to dynamically interact with Dataverse information is one of the key features of Power Pages.
+The ability to dynamically interact with [Microsoft Dataverse](/power-apps/maker/data-platform/data-platform-intro) is one of the key features of Power Pages.
 Users visiting a site can perform actions such as view a list of programs, register their children, schedule a meeting or apply for a building permit.
-The information tracked in Dataverse can be accessed by other Power Platform services such as Power Apps, Power Automate, or Power BI.
+The information tracked in Dataverse can be accessed by other Power Platform services such as [Power Apps](/power-apps/), [Power Automate](/power-automate/), or [Power BI](/power-bi/).

-In this tutorial, you'll build a web application in Power Pages that will allow users the ability to create, read, and update in Dataverse.
+In this tutorial, you'll build a web application in Power Pages that will allow users the ability to create, read, and update Dataverse records.
 You can use the site as a foundation to build your own Dataverse powered websites.

 In this tutorial, you learn how to: